 Finally, it’s possible that fasting days may lead to social isolation – it’s very hard to stick to eating 500 calories a day (which equates to about 4 or 5 pieces of bread for the entire day) when everyone around you is enjoying tacos with extra guac and margaritas.

 Bottom Line: Programs that require you to fast for hours or days, move you away from intuitive eating.
-This only harms your ability to listen to and trust in your internal hunger cues, but also threatens your peaceful relationship with food.
-While individuals may see short-term weight loss, it’s likely not a physically and mentally sustainable, long-term approach (as with most restrictive diets).
-Finally, while there has been a link found between intermittent fasting and weight loss, there is very little in the literature to date that speaks to long-term potential for maintaining weight loss or that its better for weight loss than simply eating a healthful diet.
+This not only harms your ability to listen to and trust in your internal hunger cues, but also threatens your peaceful relationship with food.
+While individuals may see short-term weight loss, it’s likely not a physically and mentally sustainable approach long-term (as with most restrictive diets).
+Finally, while there has been a link found between intermittent fasting and weight loss, there is very little in the literature to date that speaks to long-term potential for maintaining weight loss or that its better for than simply eating a healthful diet.
 At this point, a great deal more research needs to be done on the topic before recommending IF as an approach for better health and it is not something I currently recommend as a weight loss tool (you can read more about my take on Intentional Weight Loss here).